mementum/backtrader.blog/docs/posts/2015-08-11-datafeed-development/datafeed-development.rst

 Datafeed Development
 ####################

-In :ref:`csv-data-feed-development` it was shown how to add new CSV based data feeds.
+Adding a new CSV based data feed is easy.
 The existing base class `CSVDataBase` provides the framework taking most of the work off the subclasses which in most cases can simply do::

   def _loadline(self, linetokens):